 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Remember that fluticasone inhalation does not relieve an acute attack of asthma.
 Use a reliever inhaler (for example, albuterol) instead.

-- Use fluticasone inhaler exactly as directed by your doctor.
+- Use a fluticasone inhaler exactly as directed by your doctor.
 Do not take more or less than you have been advised to take.

 - Talk to your doctor if you are having surgery, are unwell, under stress, or have recently had an asthma attack.
 Also, talk to your doctor if you think your asthma medications are not working as well as they used to or your symptoms get worse.
 Your dose may need to be changed.

 - Flovent is a form of fluticasone that comes as a liquid and is used with an inhaler device.
 Talk to your doctor or pharmacist if you are having difficulty using this device.

 - Store Flovent HFA canisters mouthpiece down away from high heat or flame.
 The canister may explode if it gets too hot.
 Shake the canister thoroughly for five seconds before each inhalation.
 Allow 30 seconds between inhalations.
-Contact your pharmacy for a refill when dose counter reads "20".
+Contact your pharmacy for a refill when the dose counter reads "20".
 Discard the device when the dose counter reads "000".
 Wipe the inside of the mouthpiece at least once weekly and use a cotton swab dampened with water to wipe the opening of the metal canister.